Spectral theorems for positive algebra homomorphisms: Preliminaries

-The \csp\ is not only relevant to the properties of the spaces $\ellone$ that we shall introduce, but it is an essential ingredient of the proof of our main result on ups and downs, \cref{3_res:ups_and_downs}.
-It is for this reason that we mention a few facts here that show that this property is, in practice, not at all uncommon.
+The \csp\ is not only relevant to the properties of the $\Ell^1$-spaces that we shall introduce in \cref{3_subsec:measures_and_integrals} but, when combined with the monotone convergence theorem, it is also an essential ingredient to the proof of our main results on ups and downs, \cref{3_res:ups_and_downs,3_res:full_ups_and_downs}.
+It is for this reason that we mention a few facts here to show that this property is not at all uncommon, as it can often be obtained by pulling it back from a codomain via a strictly positive operator.